Chapter one: In which the Marmoset boldly sets off on his quest and then loses his mojo

 Skip forward the best part of twenty years – and for a sizeable chunk of that I could barely sit still in a theatre without thinking I’d rather be somewhere else.
 But then something happened.
 Perhaps it was one too many head-banging TV Script edits, or the fact that I had started to climb the walls of my study working on my own every day (the voices, the voices!), or the fact that my children were leaving home and I just didn’t need (quite so much) money any more, but after being summarily dismissed from my second stint on Emmerdale, for no particular reason that I could discern, I decided to hop off the TV treadmill and only do stuff I really enjoyed.
 And to keep that feeling of professional pleasure fresh, that meant mixing it up a bit – radio, bits of TV when it excited me, a bit of teaching and mentoring, and perhaps maybe dip my toes back into the world of life theatre again.

-i started out directing a couple of short plays for the fantastic JB Shorts – evenings of six 15 minute plays which grace the cellar of Joshua Brooks pub just around the corner from the old BBC building on Oxford Road – Touched by Bill Taylor and My Poor Fool Is Hanged by Peter Kerry.
+i started out directing a couple of short plays for the fantastic JB Shorts – evenings of six 15 minute plays which grace the cellar of Joshua Brooks pub just around the corner from the old BBC building on Oxford Road – Touched by Bill Taylor and My Poor Fool Is Hanged by Peter Kerry (Click on the links take a look).
 These were followed by two shows for The Arden Theatre School – Better Times (by Barrie Keeffe) and a re-working of the adaptation of Saturday Night & Sunday Morning I had developed at Nottingham Playhouse all those years ago back in the 1980s.